-Drill site dimensions for an Oil or Gas Facility or Facilities shall be the minimum size necessary to provide a safe work area and minimize surface disturbance.
-The site should be oriented in a manner to reduce adverse visual impact on view corridors.
-Drill site size may be increased where there are multiple wells co-located on a single pad so as to provide a safe working environment.
+Well pad dimensions for an Oil or Gas Facility or Facilities shall be the minimum size necessary to provide a safe work area and minimize surface disturbance.
+The pad should be oriented in a manner to reduce adverse visual impact on view corridors.
+Well pad size may be increased where there any multiple Wells co-located on a single pad so as to provide a safe working environment.

-11.30 Flaring of Gas
+11.29 Flaring of Gas

-Gas shall not be flared except as necessary during drilling and workover operations, and then only as permitted by OCD regulations.
+gas shall not be flared except as necessary during drilling and workover operations, and then only as permitted by OCD regulations.

-11.31 Landscaping and Screening
+11.30 Landscaping and Screening

 An Oil or Gas Facility or Facilities shall be sited in areas that maximize the amount of natural screening available for the Facility or Facilities.
 Natural screening includes, but is not limited to, the use of existing vegetation as a background, the construction of the facility or facilities near mature stands of vegetation or behind ridges or natural rock formations.
-Where natural screening is inadequate, as determined by the CDRC, other screening or fencing, including but not limited to trees, shrubs, grass, ground cover or flowers, bricks, rocks, walls or stones may be required.
-In exercising this power the CDRC shall consider the existence of any surface use agreement between the surface owner and the mineral owner, and shall comply with the landscaping requirements approved by the Board in the Overlay Zone development order.
+Where natural screening is inadequate, as determined by the Planning Commission, other screening or fencing, including but not limited to trees, shrubs, grass, ground cover or flowers, bricks, rocks, walls or stones may be required.
+In exercising this power the Planning Commission shall consider the existence of any surface use agreement between the surface owner and the mineral owner, and shall comply with the landscaping requirements approved by the Board in the Overlay Zone development order.

-11.32 Fencing
+11.31 Fencing